Intel's sales chief to step down, advise on corporate strategy

-SAN FRANCISCO, June 27 (Reuters) - Intel Corp’s global sales and marketing chief, Thomas Kilroy, will cede his position upon his return from extended medical leave on July 17, taking on an advisory role instead.
+SAN FRANCISCO (Reuters) - Intel Corp’s global sales and marketing chief, Thomas Kilroy, will cede his position upon his return from extended medical leave on July 17, taking on an advisory role instead.

 The world’s largest chipmaker said on Friday that Greg Pearson, who as worldwide sales and operations head has led Kilroy’s division in the interim, will continue to do so until a permanent replacement is recruited.